a-kov/ICO-tracking-cycle-for-Radar/README.md

 * Update other post-ICO data on chaingear

 Group 2
-* Update ASAP the ICO end date on chaingear (automatically removes the system to "Successful" ICOs)
+* Update the ICO end date on chaingear (automatically removes the system to "Successful" ICOs)
 * Update other post-ICO data on chaingear

 #### Stage 5.
 Token is listed on exchanges